taunsquared/taunsquared.github.io/_open-lab-notebook/09-the-first-VIRS-ch01-teaser-09.md

 Kai looks down at her lap with hard eyes.

-Kai: **"I'll manage long enough for you to set up a splicing station in Sweden...but you'll have to make it quick..."**
+Kai: **"I'll manage long enough for you to set up a splicing station in Sweden...but we'll need you to be quick..."**

 Kai hands Majhee a letter covered in legal jargon.

 Kai: **"*This* was in our mail pile this morning..."**

-Majhee: **"From Space Co? '...challenges arising from our pursuit of exclusive patents ... we write to inform you of a forthcoming publication embargo on research concerning SynTh-spliced [photon-harvesting biofilms](https://cen.acs.org/energy/solar-power/Organic-solar-cell-smashes-performance/96/web/2018/08){:target="_blank"}...*IN 6 WEEKS*'??"**
+Majhee: **"From Space Co? '...challenges arising from our pursuit of exclusive patents ... we write to inform you of a forthcoming publication embargo on research concerning SynTh-spliced [photon-harvesting biofilms](https://cen.acs.org/energy/solar-power/Organic-solar-cell-smashes-performance/96/web/2018/08)...*IN 6 WEEKS*'??"**

 Nova: **"I'm *convinced* they're lurking in the OSE forums."**